xiuchengquek/QuadFinder/README.md

 Notes
 ===========
-BDD is much harded and messy than I thought.
+BDD is much harder and messy than I thought.
+Should uses classes, too many functions/variables, too long Sepearte functions from test in future.